menglilin/Rate-limiting/README.md

 #### store : new Function()

-For extending: change to another store function, this function must implement: incr, decrement and resetKey functions.
+For extending: change to another store function.
+The functions must implement in store function: incr, decrement and resetKey functions.